swiftlang/swift-testing/Documentation/ABI/TestContent.md

 #### The accessor field

 The function `accessor` is a C function.
-When called, it initializes the memory at its argument `outValue` to an instance of some Swift type and returns `true`, or returns `false` if it could not generate the relevant content.
+When called, it initializes the memory at `outValue` to an instance of the appropriate type and returns `true`; or, if it could not generate the relevant content, leaves the memory uninitialized and returns `false`.
 On successful return, the caller is responsible for deinitializing the memory at `outValue` when done with it.

 If `accessor` is `nil`, the test content record is ignored.
 The testing library may, in the future, define record kinds that do not provide an accessor function (that is, they represent pure compile-time information only.)

-The second argument to this function, `type`, is a pointer to the type[^mightNotBeSwift] (not a bitcast Swift type) of the value expected to be written to `outValue`.
+The third argument to this function, `type`, is a pointer to the type[^mightNotBeSwift] (not a bitcast Swift type) of the value expected to be written to `outValue`.
 This argument helps to prevent memory corruption if two copies of Swift Testing or a third-party library are inadvertently loaded into the same process.
 If the